-That way everyone involved knows what the responsibilities and deadlines are and what is coming down the pipeline.
-Any posts that fall outside of the thematic days should also be schedule and assign properly to ensure publishing distribution and other content team has bandwidth to handle the incoming content.
-To provide an apparent impression of what is experiencing with the blog it’s a good idea to create a shared calendar that all involved parties have access too; that way everyone can see what is plan what is currently in the works and when new content will be published.
+That way everyone involved knows what the responsibilities and deadlines are; and what is coming down the pipeline.
+Any posts that fall outside of the thematic days, should also be schedule and assign properly to ensure publishing distribution and other content team has bandwidth to handle the incoming content.
+To provide an apparent impression, of what is experiencing with the blog it’s a good idea to create a shared calendar that all involved parties have access too; that way everyone can see what is plan what is currently in the works and when new content will be published.

-Getting people to interact with your blog
+Getting People to interact with your blog

 Getting your blog posts shared on social media is a great way of carrying in new readers and starting a discussion about your company and your brand.
 To make this happen, you have to ensure your content is shareable and also worth sharing.
-The trick is to customize the message to the medium; let’s take a look at some best practices on how to get your content out to social media once it’s published and also how to keep the conversation going and encourage further sharing.
+The trick is to customise the message to the medium; let’s take a look at some best practices on how to get your content out to social media once it’s published and also how to keep the conversation going and encourage further sharing.

 For Facebook and Google plus a longer conversational posts is to be preferred.
 When posting the link ad some extra information or perspective and provide a brief summary of the posts without giving away all the details.
-The idea here is to catch the reader’s interest in an environment where people expect you to be conversational and then drive them to the blog for more detailed analysis.
+The idea here, is to catch the reader’s interest in an environment where people expect you to be conversational and then drive them to the blog for more detailed analysis.

 This requires a bit of planning and a great picture; usually with some text on it; can be extremely effective.
 In this scenario you make the image the focal point for the descriptive text pointing to the article in the image description.
-If the image is appealing, it is likely to be shared even if people don’t know there is a link appended to it and the more shares you get the higher the likelihood of someone clicking on the link and going to your blog.
+If the image is appealing, it is likely to be shared even if people don’t know there is a link appended to it and the more shares you get, the higher the likelihood of someone clicking on the link and going to your blog.

 The best combination here is the mix of regular link posts, an image link posts in equal measure.
-For twitter, it can also be a good idea to post the link several times throughout the day or the week to reach more people.
+For Twitter, it can also be a good idea to post the link several times throughout the day or the week to reach more people.
 This is also true for Facebook and Google plus but on a longer timescale.
 One supposes to share.
-It’s important to interact with anyone common thing or sharing on the polls to show you’re making them part of the conversation.
+It’s important to interact with anyone with a common thing or sharing on the polls to show you’re making them part of the conversation.